kaitai-io/kaitai_struct/README.md

 ```

 Of course, this example shows only very limited subset of what Kaitai
 Struct can do.
-Please refer to tutorials and documentation for more
+Please refer to the tutorials and documentation for
-insights.
+more insights.

 ## Supported languages

 Official Kaitai Struct [compiler] now supports compiling `.ksy` into
 source modules for the following languages:

+* C#
 * Java
 * JavaScript
 * Python